-In USDA Hardiness Zones 7-10, biennial kale will continue to produce edible leaves throughout the winter.
+In USDA Hardiness Zones 7 to 10, biennial kale will continue to produce edible leaves throughout the winter.

 While in colder zones, these plants will go dormant during the winter – which means their leaves may die back, but their root systems will remain alive.

 At this point, some gardeners may assume that the plant is dead.